-- 1. Complete and send an application form to Point University.
-Fill in all the blanks and sign the form.
-An online application is also available. - 2.
+- 1. Complete and send the online application form to Point University.
 Send an official high school transcript or its equivalent to Point University.
 If still in high school, submit a transcript with credits and grades achieved thus far.
 Prepare to send a final transcript upon completion of high school.
-A General Educational Development (GED) certificate, including the standard score for each of the five tests in the battery, may be submitted in lieu of the high school transcript and diploma. - 3.
-Send an official transcript to Point University from every previously attended university, dual enrollment program, postsecondary school or credit-by-examination testing (e.g., CLEP or AP). - 4.
-Take the SAT I and/or the ACT and request that an official report be sent to Point University (Point University's code for the SAT I is 5029; Point University's code for the ACT is 0785). - 5.
+A General Educational Development (GED) certificate, including the standard score for each of the five tests in the battery, may be submitted in lieu of the high school transcript and diploma. - 2.
+Send an official transcript to Point University from every previously attended university, dual enrollment program, postsecondary school or credit-by-examination testing (e.g., CLEP or AP). - 3.
+Take the SAT I and/or the ACT and request that an official report be sent to Point University (Point University's code for the SAT I is 5029; Point University's code for the ACT is 0785). - 4.
 Obtain one spiritual reference.
-This reference may be completed by someone in a position of spiritual leadership or care, such as a minister, Bible study teacher or other staff minister.
-This reference may not be provided by a relative. - 6.
-Submit a final official high school and all official postsecondary transcript(s), if necessary. - 7.
-Submit a \$25 fee for processing the application. - 8.
-Submit a completed Immunization and Medical History form. - 9.
-Submit an enrollment deposit of \$200 within two weeks of being notified of admission, which is applied to the student's account at registration and is non-refundable after May 1 for the fall semester and November 1 for the spring semester. - 10.
-Any other information the student chooses to submit to the University in order to provide evidence of the ability to do university-level work may be considered by the Admission Committee. - 11.
+The reference form is available on the website for from the Admission Office.
+The reference must be completed on the official school form.
+This reference may be completed by someone in a position of spiritual leadership or care, such as a minister, Bible study teacher, Christian educator or other staff minister.
+This reference may not be provided by a relative. - 5.
+Submit a final official high school and all official postsecondary transcript(s), if necessary. - 6.
+Submit a \$25 fee for processing the application. - 7.
+Submit a completed Immunization and Medical History form. - 8.
+Submit an enrollment deposit of \$200 within two weeks of being notified of acceptance, which is applied to the student's account at registration and is non-refundable after May 1 for the fall semester and November 1 for the spring semester. - Any other information the student chooses to submit to the University in order to provide evidence of the ability to do university-level work may be considered by the Admission Committee. - 10.
 Admission decisions are determined on a case-by-case basis by the Admission Committee of Point University.

 When the items necessary to establish admission are received, the student's application is evaluated and the student is notified of the Admission Committee's decision.
 Applicants are encouraged to begin and complete the admission process as soon as possible.
-Students who apply after August 1 for the fall semester and December 1 for the spring semester may not be admitted in time for the beginning of the semester.
+Students who fail to complete their file after August 1 for the fall semester and December 1 for the spring semester may not be admitted in time for the beginning of the semester.
 Adequate time must be given for other institutions to send transcripts and documentation to Point University.
 Delays in the admission process could adversely affect housing and certain types of financial aid considerations.

-Campus housing is administered by the Student Development Office.
-An admitted student who would like to live in University dormitory housing must submit a completed Request for Campus Housing form (this form is retrievable online after admission).
+Campus housing is administered by the Student Life Office.
+An admitted student who would like to live in University housing must submit a completed Request for Campus Housing form (this form is retrievable online through the CampusVue portal after admission) and pay a \$100 nonrefundable security deposit.